 3. At least thirty (30) days prior to filing the petition signatures with the Secretary of State, the measure must be published at the Sponsor's expense in a newspaper with statewide circulation.
-Proof of Publication must accompany submission to the Secretary of State at the time of submission.
+Proof of publication must accompany submission of the petition signatures to the Secretary of State at the time of submission.

-4. Each petition part that is circulated must contain the following information: Canvasser's Instructions provided by the Attorney General; Popular Name, Ballot Title, and full text of the measure; Petitioner's oath requesting that the measure be placed on the ballot; signature page; and Canvasser's affidavit which must be signed in the presence of the Notary Public and properly notarized.
+4. Each Petition Part that is circulated must contain the following information: Canvasser's Instructions provided by the Attorney General; Popular Name, Ballot Title, and full text of the measure; Petitioner's oath requesting that the measure be placed on the ballot; signature page(s); and Canvasser's affidavit which must be signed in the presence of a notary public and properly notarized.

 5. The Canvasser Instructions must be in bold type and attached to a statewide petition under the signature of the Attorney General.
-The type font size for the instructions on penalties shall be larger than the font size for other instructions.
-See Ark.
-Code Ann. § 7-9-108(c).
+The font size for the instructions on penalties shall be larger than the font size for other instructions (see Ark.
+Code Ann. § 7-9-108(c)).